Fireball Zone

-Fireball Zone is an album by the American musician Ric Ocasek, released in 1991.
-The first single was "Rockaway".
+Fireball Zone is the third solo album by the American musician Ric Ocasek, frontman and songwriter of the Cars.
+The first single from the 1991 release was "Rockaway".

 Production

-The album was produced by Nile Rodgers and Ric Ocasek.
+The album was produced primarily by Nile Rodgers and Ric Ocasek.
 Its title is a reference to Thomas Pynchon's Gravity's Rainbow.
 "Over and Over" and "The Way You Look Tonight" are ballads.
 In contrast to his Cars days, Ocasek recorded the album live, with his band, rather than part by part.

-Critical recpetion
+Critical reception

 The Ottawa Citizen wrote that "the main thrust of Fireball Zone is to emphasize a funk element within what has always been Ocasek's music style—cold, lean, electronic pop with a tortured bottom end."
 The Chicago Tribune opined that Fireball Zone "may not be a masterpiece, but it's better than any album by the repetitive Cars, easily one of the most overrated bands of the '80s."
 The St. Petersburg Times determined that the album finds Ocasek's "rubber-band voice crawling over indistinguishable over-synthesized tunes set to a maddeningly tedious beat."

-Tracks

-All songs written by Ric Ocasek except where noted.